 The Newberry County Chamber of Commerce will host its annual Christmas Tour of Homes on Saturday, December 8, 2018.
 Four beautiful homes will be decorated for the holidays and available for tour between 4:00pm and 8:00pm.
 We will also have a Wine and Cheese reception at Uptown Pour from 4:00pm to 8:00pm.

-The homes on the tour were adorned for the holidays to reflect each family’s traditions.
-Decorations included those from professional designers and from the homeowners themselves.
+The homes on the tour will be adorned for the holidays to reflect each family’s traditions.
+Decorations include those from professional designers and from the homeowners themselves.
 “Newberry County has beautiful homes and this tour is the perfect chance to see some of the architectural history to be found here,” says Michelle Long, Newberry County Chamber of Commerce executive director.